CO: COMMANDER BEN DUELLEY

 Carrier Airborne Command and Control One One Three

-In August 2009, Commander Rifas reported to the United States Naval War College as a student in the College of Naval Warfare where he earned a Master’s Degree in National Security and Strategic Studies as well as full Joint Professional Military Education.
+In January 2010, Commander Duelley attended the United States Naval War College as a student in the College of Naval Warfare.
+In January 2011 after completing Joint Professional Military Education Phase I, he graduated with distinction and earned a Master’s Degree in National Security and Strategic Studies.

 Commander Duelley transferred to Stuttgart, Germany in March of 2011 and reported to the U.S. Africa Command.
 While at AFRICOM, he served as an analyst in the Strategic Assessments Branch, J1/8 Resources Directorate, and representative to the J3 Current Operations Division.
 Commander Duelley also graduated from the Joint & Combined Warfighting School in Norfolk, Virginia, completing Phase II of Joint Professional Military Education